-High school students: Those people who you live with and whom you can’t wait to get away from.
+High school students: Those people who you live with and can’t wait to get away from.

-University students: Those people you call to ask for advice on how to properly cook a potato and whose pep talks you actually appreciate.
+University students: Those people you call to ask for advice on how to properly cook a potato.

 High school students: Staying up all night with your friends at a sleepover while watching cheesy movies and eating junk food.

 University students: Staying up all night with your textbook cramming for a midterm while drinking copious amounts of coffee and eating junk food.